yqrashawn/conflux-portal-docs/docs/en/portal/API_Reference/Conflux_Provider.md

 ### conflux.autoRefreshOnNetworkChange (To Be Removed)

 _This will be removed on January 13, 2020.
-At this time, Conflux Portal will also stop reloading the page on network changes._ _[Click here](https://medium.com/metamask/no-longer-reloading-pages-on-network-change-fbf041942b44) for more details._
+At this time, ConfluxPortal will also stop reloading the page on network changes._ _[Click here](https://medium.com/metamask/no-longer-reloading-pages-on-network-change-fbf041942b44) for more details._

-When the network is changed, Conflux Portal will reload any pages that have made requests to the provider.
-This automatic reload behavior will be removed in a future release of Conflux Portal, but in the meantime it can be disabled with this flag.
+When the network is changed, ConfluxPortal will reload any pages that have made requests to the provider.
+This automatic reload behavior will be removed in a future release of ConfluxPortal, but in the meantime it can be disabled with this flag.

 To disable auto-refresh on a network change you can do: